SPECFEM/specfem2d/README_MANUAL.txt

 ! journal={Geophys.
 J. Int.},
 ! doi={10.1111/j.1365-246X.2009.04332}}
 !
 !
-If you use the METIS / SCOTCH / CUBIT non-structured capabilities, please also cite:
+If you use the SCOTCH / CUBIT non-structured capabilities, please also cite:
 !
 ! @ARTICLE{MaKoBlLe08,
 ! author = {R. Martin and D. Komatitsch and C. Blitz and N. {Le Goff}},